Goorakh/RiskOfChaos/README.md

 * All Interactables are Cloaked: Turns all interactables into cloaked variants, lasts 90 seconds
 * Consume Random Item: Turns a random consumable item from every player into its consumed variant
 * Repair Random Item: Turns a random consumed item from every player into its regular variant
-* Heal Everyone: Spawns Healing Cores on every character
 * Grenade Bullets: All attacks are replaced with grenades, lasts 90 seconds
 * Enable Backstabs for All Damage: Enables Bandit's backstab passive for all damage, lasts 90 seconds
 * Spawn Fake Teleporter: Spawns a fake teleporter somewhere on the stage.
 * End All Active Effects: Ends all currently active effects.
 * Disable Revives: Disables all means of reviving, lasts 1 stage.
-* Cycle Skills on Use: Using a skill switches it to a different skill.
-Lasts 90 seconds.
 </details>

 <hr>